 As you get clear on your passion, values, and beliefs, you will create a cohesive brand that is both meaningful and profitable.
-You’ll be able to attract readers, viewers, buyers, partners, and opportunities share your passion, values, and beliefs, and it will feel natural, rewarding, and enjoyable.
+You’ll be able to attract readers, viewers, buyers, partners, and opportunities to share your passion, values, and beliefs, and it will feel natural, rewarding, and enjoyable.

-Your journey of self-discovery will require a significant investment of time and energy, and perhaps, even money, as well as openness and willingness to go deep and be vulnerable to express your findings.
+Your journey of self-discovery will require a significant investment of time and energy, and money, as well as openness and willingness to go deep and be vulnerable to express your findings.
 I promise you it will be worth it.

-In fact, Mark Twain said that ‘The two most important days in your life are the day you are born and the day you find out why.’
+In fact, Mark Twain said ‘The two most important days in your life are the day you are born and the day you find out why.’